 But other times you don’t need to trade off any luxury, as some safari camps and lodges operate on community land.
 They pay a rent or concession fee to the community and run a commercial lodge.
 Sometimes it is just money changing hands.
 But for more enlightened enterprises it has blossomed into a much deeper exchange, which benefits all sides.
 Lodge visitors can visit the community and see the changes that tourism brings.
 The community gets not only investment, but exposure to outside influences and job opportunities at the lodge.

 I saw this first hand when staying at Camelthorn Lodge in Hwange National Park, which has been built on communal land just outside the park gates.
 Imvelo Safaris pays a concession fee (rent) to the community but it goes much deeper than that.
 They work with the community to identify specific projects which are most critical.
 In one case it was to upgrade the school and local education.
 They did this by investing the money in the school buildings and facilities but also in building school teachers’ houses.
-(So that good teachers would be attracted to this remote area).
+(So that the school can attract good teachers to this remote area).
 The results were obvious with a dramatic year on year improvement in the pass rate (albeit from a very low base.)

 Imvelo Safaris also encourage lodge visitors to visit the community, the school especially.
 We had a meeting with the headman of the village and chatted to the headmaster and teachers.
 I felt that we gained insight into the issues facing them – in a country which is beset with problems.
 They also encouraged us to get involved during the tour.

 In the classroom, I chatted about my home country and did a Q&A session with a group of 8 kids.
 In turn they got to laugh at my pathetic attempts to pronounce various Ndebele words.
 Later I participated in the school feeding programme – also part of the project – which was a humbling experience.
 In turn the young students in the area are aspiring to potential job and career opportunities in tourism, such as coming to work at the camp as waiting staff or barman.
 Some then deciding to study further to become rangers – the best job at a safari camp.
-(This is an area of mass unemployment following the demise of commercial agriculture under Robert Mugabe so tourism is the only lifeblood in terms of jobs.
+(This is an area of mass unemployment following the demise of commercial agriculture under Robert Mugabe.
+So tourism is the only lifeblood in terms of jobs.
 But that’s another story…)

 Finally by introducing their visitors to the village, further opportunities emerge.
 A Spanish dentist realized the massive need for dental care in these remote villages.
 He arranged for a group of dentists to return the following year for 3 days of emergency dental care.
 This has been repeated on a regular basis with a marked improvement in the level of dental care needed.
 This is fantastic for the local community.
 But as importantly, it was probably a very fulfilling experience for the doctors.